kevmitch/win_battery_log/README.md

-win_battery_log will open a log file named by sanitizing the given commandline into a file-friendly string by replacing special characters with "-" and spaces with "_".
+win_battery_log will open a log file named by sanitizing the given commandline into a file-friendly string by replacing special characters with "-" and spaces with "_" and appending the Unix time in seconds followed by the ".log" suffix.
 It will write battery statistics to this file until the command exits.

 ## Compilation